 You will pay contributions on pensionable pay at your contribution rate.

 Your contribution rate depends on how much you are paid, but it’s currently between 5.5% and 12%.
 There are five-tiers, with your contributions based on how much of your pensionable pay falls into each tier.
 When you join, and every April after, your employer will decide your rate.
 If your terms and conditions permanently change which affects your pay during the year, your employer may need to review your rate.
-If you elect for the 50/50 section, you would pay half the rates listed in the table below.
+If you elect for the 50/50 section, you pay half the rates listed in the table below.

 Normally, you will pay contributions on the pensionable pay you receive (if any).
 However, from June 2018, if you are away on reduced pay or unpaid authorised leave (other than sick leave or injury leave) for a continuous period of less than 31 days, you will pay contributions on the pensionable pay you would have received had you not been away.
 If you are away on reserve forces leave, you will pay on the assumed pensionable pay.